brianlobo/netlix_email_update/README.md

 is being removed.

 In 'send_email.py' just enter your email information.
-The email address that is sending the email must be "allow less secure apps".
+The email address that is sending the email must "allow less secure apps".

 ### Required Modules:
 BeautifulSoup4: